NIGMS/Population-Genomics-and-Phylogenetics-with-RADseq/README.md

 To run this on Google Cloud Platform (GCP), you will need to have or create a Google account and GCP project.

-Once you have these, navigate to [https://console.cloud.google.com/](https://console.cloud.google.com/), log in, and select the project you want to use from the dropdown in the upper left near the "Google Cloud" icon.
+Once you have these, navigate to [https://console.cloud.google.com/](https://console.cloud.google.com/), log in, and [select your project](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/open_project_extramural.md).

 You will execute each tutorial in GCP's VertexAI Workbench.
-Follow the documentation [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to set up an instance, following steps 1-8 with the following specifications:
+Follow the documentation [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateVertexAINotebooks.md#2-spin-up-instance-from-a-container) to set up an instance with the following specifications:

-- Step 5: for "Region" select `us-east4-a`
+- Step 6: In the Environment tab, you will need to select `Use a custom container` and enter `us-east4-docker.pkg.dev/nih-cl-shared-resources/nigms-sandbox/nigms-vertex-r-wy` in the box for "Docker container image" - **this is critical because this container includes necessary software for these tutorials**

 - Step 7: for "Machine type" select `n2` and `n2-standard-8 (8 vCPUs, 32 GB RAM)`

-- Additionally, in the Environment tab, you will need to select `Use a custom container` and enter `us-east4-docker.pkg.dev/nih-cl-shared-resources/nigms-sandbox/nigms-vertex-r-wy` in the box for "Docker container image" - **this is critical because this container includes necessary software for these tutorials**

 Once you have created and started your instance, open a terminal window and clone this Github repository: `git clone https://github.com/NIGMS/Population-Genomics-and-Phylogenetics-with-RADseq.git`.
 This should download all tutorial files into a directory called "RADseq_cloud_learn".
 Double click this directory, and then double click tutorial `.ipynb` files within to run through each.

 There are submodules, each in a separate Jupyter notebook: